Linking Multiple Displays

 When the displays are linked, then as you navigate through the slices in the Master display, or zoom and pan the slices in the Master display, you will see changes to the images displayed in the Slave displays, just as if you were performing the same control in each Slave.

-Note: although control actions in the Master display affect the Slaves, actions in a Slave have no effect on any other displays (Master or other Slaves).
+Note: although control actions in the Master display affect the Slaves, actions in a Slave have no effect on any other displays (Master or other Slaves) unless they are bi-directionally linked.

 Note: you can set whether the displays are linked when Jim is first started in the user preferences.